KDRAMALOVE KOREAN DRAMA REVIEWS

 Korean Drama Review by Jill, USA

-Sang-doo, Let's Go To School (2003), a K-drama starring a fabulous actor trio with lots of chemistry: Gong Hyo Jin (Master's Sun, Thank You, It's Okay That's Love, Pasta, Snowman, The Greatest Question, Ruler Of Your Own World), who has never made a bad K-drama, Rain (A Love To Kill, and film I'm A Cyborg But That's Okay) and Lee Dong Gun (Stained Glass, Super Daddy 10, Friends), was a total surprise to me.
+Sang-doo, Let's Go To School (2003), a K-drama starring a fabulous acting trio with lots of chemistry: Gong Hyo Jin (Master's Sun, Thank You, It's Okay That's Love, Pasta, Snowman, The Greatest Question, Ruler Of Your Own World, Jealousy Incarnate) who has never made a bad K-drama in her life, Rain (A Love To Kill, Full House, and film I'm A Cyborg But That's Okay) and Lee Dong Gun (Stained Glass, Lovers In Paris, Super Daddy 10, Friends), was a total surprise to me.
 I really enjoyed this unusual oldie but goody, an unorthodox story where the female lead had more on the ball intellectually and socially than the male lead, but who chose to encourage him to excel academically and to make up for lost time after getting in trouble with the law as a teenager and going to jail for a few years.

-Rain, in particular, blew me away with his performance, and he was really the newcomer to acting here; Gong Hyo Jin and Lee Dong Gun had been acting in major projects for years before Rain came along.
+Rain, in particular, blew me away with his performance, and he was really the newcomer to acting here; Gong Hyo Jin and Lee Dong Gun had been acting in major projects for years before Rain came along, and the year before had even been in the same drama together, another blockbuster ratings' hit, Ruler Of Your Own World.
 That was very generous of them, to give him so much screen time to shine and become a star through this drama.
 Real professionals do that kind of thing, not superficial prima donnas.
 It's also fun for die-hard fans of certain Korean actors to see their earliest works and notice their transitions and growth curves as thespians.
 A bunch of awards were won by the cast for this drama, the most important one was the Baeksang Arts Award for Most Popular Actor going to newcomer Rain.
-Due to the high ratings and awards won I consider this an Essential K-drama.
+Due to the high ratings, its uniqueness, and awards won I consider this an Essential K-drama Watch.

 Teenagers Sang Doo Cha (Rain) and Eun Hwan Chae (Gong Hyo Jin) are best friends growing up, and their friendship turns to love during high school.
 They live out in the beautiful countryside and have lots of time to spend with one another after school, often talking about what their futures will bring.
 However, life doesn't go at all as they planned.